Osteopathy for Headaches

 GP Medication

-GPs will prescribe aspirin, paracetamol or NSAIDs for the acute treatment of tension-type headaches.
-Your GP will take into account the person’s preference, comorbidities and risk of adverse events (NICE 2012).
+GPs prescribe aspirin, paracetamol, or NSAIDs for the acute treatment of tension-type headaches.
+Your GP will consider the person’s preference, comorbidities, and risk of adverse events (NICE 2012).

 Relaxation techniques

 Stress and anxiety can contribute towards tension-type headaches.
-Taking time out of your busy day to concentrate on deep breathing or meditation are effective ways to reduce tension.
+Taking time out of your busy day to concentrate on deep breathing or meditation is an effective way to reduce tension.

 Dehydration Headaches

 A dehydration headache is caused by not having enough fluid in your body.
-You require a balance of fluid and electrolytes to function properly.
+You require a balance of fluid and electrolytes to function correctly.
 Your body loses water every day through daily activities, exercise through sweat and urination.
-Therefore balancing your fluid intake through drinking or eating fluid rich foods to maintain the right hydration is vital.
-If your body becomes dehydrated this can lead to complications and dehydration headaches.
+Therefore, balancing fluid intake through drinking or eating fluid-rich foods to maintain proper hydration is vital.
+If your body becomes dehydrated, this can lead to complications and dehydration headaches.
 You are more likely to become dehydrated if you have exercised to the point of extreme sweating, experienced diarrhoea, fever or vomiting and urinated excessively.
-Dehydration headaches will cause the brain to temporarily contract and pull away from the skull which causes pain.
+Dehydration headaches will cause the brain to temporarily contract and pull away from the skull, which causes pain.

 What Does a Dehydration Headache Feel Like?

 Dehydration headaches can feel dull and mild in nature or intense and severe.
 The headache can occur at the front, back, sides or all over the head.
-Unlike a tension-type headache you are unlikely to feel the tension at the back of the neck.
+Unlike a tension-type headache, you are unlikely to feel the tension at the back of the neck.
 You may also feel thirsty, have a dry mouth and urinate less often.
-Moreover have a dark coloured urine, feel confused, dizzy and fatigued.
-In addition, you may have dry skin, a low blood pressure and increased heart rate.
-If the dehydration headache is severe you may also experience a lack of sweating, fever or even become unconscious.
+Moreover, have dark coloured urine, feel confused, dizzy and fatigued.
+In addition, you may have dry skin, low blood pressure and an increased heart rate.
+If the dehydration headache is severe, you may also experience a lack of sweating, fever or even become unconscious.

 Rehydration

-To help improve dehydration headaches and rehydrate it is suggested that you increase water or a rehydration mix intake, reduce activity and rest.
-For more severe dehydration headaches after diarrhoea and vomiting, this may not be enough.
-In this case, seek medical care to avoid kidney damage, seizures or shock.
+To help improve dehydration headaches and rehydrate, it is suggested that you increase your water or rehydration mix intake, reduce activity, and rest.
+However, for more severe dehydration headaches after diarrhoea and vomiting, this may not be enough.
+In this case, seek medical care to avoid kidney damage, seizures, or shock.
 Emergency medical professionals can manage severe dehydration with intravenous fluid and salt replacement.

 Osteopathy for Migraines

-A migraine is described as a severe, recurring, one-sided painful headache.
-It is normally pulsating in nature and can last anywhere from 4-72 hours.
-There are several different types of migraine with or without aura, menstrual, chronic, hemiplegic, abdominal, vestibular and visual.
+A migraine is a severe, recurring, one-sided, painful headache.
+It is normally pulsating and can last 4-72 hours.
+There are several different types of migraine, with or without aura: menstrual, chronic, hemiplegic, abdominal, vestibular, and visual.

 Migraines signs